 In Walnut Springs, however, the average commute to work is quite long.
 On average, people spend 32.62 minutes each day getting to work, which is significantly higher than the national average.

-Walnut Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Walnut Springs doesn't have a public transportation system that people use for their commute.

 The citizens of Walnut Springs have a very low rate of college education: just 7.99% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.